#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Finish your garden bed with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be purchased in-store or created at home.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your White Marsh Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your White Marsh Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores